emptymalei/haferml/docs/index.md

 ## The Idea

-The Hafer ML frameworks is designed to be a minimal framework for data scientists.
+The Hafer ML framework is designed to be a minimal framework for data scientists.
 Hafer ML uses config files and saves the artifacts at every step for reproducibility.

 ![](https://datumorphism.leima.is/blog/data-science/assets/a-simple-machine-learning-framework/simple_framework_ml_projects.png)